 When living on campus, you will be provided with a bed, chest of drawers, closet space, a desk and chair in your residence room.
 You can buy bed linen on arrival.

 It is important to bring clothing suited for the weather: at James Madison University you will experience four distinct seasons.
 Average temperatures range from 0 degrees Celsius in January to 27 degrees Celsius in July.
 There is below-freezing weather and snow in winter and daytime high temperatures above 32 degrees Celsius in mid-summer.

 Although James Madison University has computers and printers for student use, it may be useful to bring your own computer and printer to use in your room or study areas.

 Bring your cell phone with you.
-In your welcome package along with your immigration document (I-20 or DS2019), there was a CampusSIMs card which will allow you to configure your new sim card prior to leaving your country, so that you can use your phone as soon as you arrive in the U.S. Refer yourself to this brief video on how it works and configure your plan.
+In your welcome package along with your immigration document (I-20 or DS2019), there will be a CampusSIMs card that will allow you to configure your new sim card prior to leaving your country, so that you can use your phone as soon as you arrive in the U.S. Refer to this brief video on how it works and configure your plan.

 Do not worry if you feel nervous when you begin your studies in the United States.
-It’s perfectly normal and you’ll found many others will be feeling the same way.
+It’s perfectly normal and you’ll found that many others will feel the same way.
 The International Study Center offers support services, from health to homesickness.
 Visit our support page for more details.